Callum Tarren

-Callum Tarren (born 2 October 1990) is an English professional golfer who currently plays on the PGA Tour.
+Callum Tarren (born 2 October 1990) is an English professional golfer who currently plays on the European Tour.

 Amateur career

 Tarren attended Radford University from 2011 to 2014.

 Professional career

-Tarren turned professional in 2015 and began to play on the PGA Tour China.
+Tarren turned professional in 2015 and began to play on PGA Tour China.
 He won the PGA Tour China Order of Merit in 2018.

 Tarren played on the Korn Ferry Tour during 2020–21, gaining status to play on the PGA Tour in the 2021–22 season.

 In November 2022, Tarren recorded his best finish to date on the PGA Tour.
 He finished tied-second at the RSM Classic, finishing two shots behind Adam Svensson.